pgdogdev/docs/docs/features/sharding/resharding/index.md

 3. #### [Move data](hash.md)
 4. #### [Cutover traffic](cutover.md)

-All of the individual steps are automated by PgDog, while their orchestration is currently the responsibility of the user.
+Steps two and three are automated by PgDog, while their orchestration is currently the responsibility of the user.

 ## Terminology